-If you have previously installed the Arduino IDE then the RFzero (Arduino Zero) driver has already been installed and you don’t have to do it again, and can go straight to using RFzero Manager.
+If you have previously installed the Arduino IDE, then the RFzero (Arduino Zero) driver has already been installed, and you don’t have to do it again.
+Instead you can go straight to using RFzero Manager.

 If you haven’t installed the Arduino IDE, or are in doubt if the driver has been installed, you can verify this in the Windows Device Manager from the Windows start menu.
 First connect your RFzero and when the Device Manager opens go to “Ports (COM & LPT).
 If the driver has been correctly installed the RFzero will show up and identify as “Arduino Zero (COM#)”.
 If the RFzero identifies as “USB Serial Driver (COM#)” the driver was either not installed or not installed correctly.
 The # indicates the actual COM port number, e.g. COM10 as show in the picture below.